Caedilla/RUF/README.md

 ## Features
-* Currently supports Player, Pet, Pet's Target, Target, Target's Target, Focus, Focus's Target, Boss, Party, and Arena units
+* Includes Player, Pet, Pet's Target, Target, Target's Target, Party for both Live & Classic, and also Focus, Focus's Target, Boss, and Arena units for Live
-* Class Resource bars - soul shards, runes etc.
+* Class Resources (Live Only) - this includes Runes, Stagger, Holy Power etc.
-* Absorb Bar - show all the unit's absorbs as a percentage of their maximum health, overlaid over the health bar.
-(In the future, you can also have this as it's own separate bar)
+* Absorb Bar (Live Only) - an overlay bar that shows over the health bar semi transparent showing your current absorbs as a percentage of max health.
-* Stagger Bar (Obviously not in Classic)
-* Personal Nickname - you can change the name displayed of your character.
-As shown below, my warlock's name is Raerae, but the displayed name is Raeli - this is displayed on other units too (Target frames for example)
+* Give yourself a Nickname, and your nickname will show up across all RUF frames with this nickname instead.
-* You can color health bar, power, class resources, absorb, text by various criteria such as class colors, reaction colors, power colors, and health gradients.
+* Custom class and resource colouring, coloring of all elements bars, and text through various criteria such as class colour, health percent, reaction colour etc.
+* Unique custom indicator icons (placement, size etc. configurable) in place of the standard ones.
+These are the icons such as your PvP status, Target Marks etc. They are also scalable without losing detail (since it's done via a font, rather than rasterised textures)
 * Several different pre-configured layouts to chose from in the profile section.
-* Configurable unit state icons (such as Target Mark, Ready Check status, Dungeon Role etc.)
-* Unique state icons, a custom font is used to display icons which means they scale to any size great, and can easily be coloured in any way (Config options pending on that last part)
-* Buff & Debuff icons, (Whitelist/Blacklisting coming later, though basic filtering currently exists)
+* Buff & Debuff icons with highlighting for types and if they're dispellable or not.

 ## Options